 - Go to the View and Provide Immigration Status on the government website and complete your details

-As a result of the recent immigration changes, both students and universities are required to comply with Home Office requirements under the Student Route of the Points Based System.
+Students and universities are required to comply with Home Office requirements under the Student Route of the Points-Based System.

 As a student, if you fail to comply with these conditions it may result in you being reported to the Home Office, which could result in your immigration permission being cancelled.